Date Posted: Jun 25, 2019

 Application Deadline: Open Until Filled

-We are looking for an innovative and motivated individual with technical expertise in cancer, biochemistry, and metabolism to conduct a highly ambitious project targeting drug-resistant breast cancer stem cells.
-The ideal candidate will possess a PhD degree in a life science, like cellular or molecular biology, with research experience and an excellent knowledge-base in biochemical, metabolic, and signaling process as they relate to cancer.
-Experience in breast cancer, molecular cloning, the quantitative measurement of RNA expression, flow cytometry, metabolomics, big data analysis, and/or the use of animal models would be a plus.
+We are looking for an innovative and motivated individual with technical expertise in tumor immunology and cancer cell biology to conduct a highly ambitious project targeting immune-checkpoint proteins in leukemia cells.
+The ideal candidate will possess a PhD degree in a life science, like cellular or molecular biology, with research experience and an excellent knowledge-base in cell biology, tumor immunology, and signaling process as they relate to tumor-stroma interactions.
+Experience in leukemia, primary cell culture of T cells and NK cells, the quantitative measurement of RNA expression, flow cytometry, humanized monoclonal antibodies, big data analysis, and/or the use of animal models would be a plus.
 The applicant should enjoy providing a training role for students and other coworkers, and should be open to scientific collaboration within a large research group.
 The candidate should possess excellent written and spoken (English) communication skills.

-The task: Characterizing the breast cancer stem cell sub-population through combinatorial studies of metabolomics, gene expression, and protein expression.
-The ultimate goal of this project is to identify novel susceptible metabolic pathways in drug-resistant breast cancer cells and stem-like cells.
-The postdoctoral fellow will collaborate with related investigators in an interdisciplinary research project that involves basic cell culture, flow cytometry/sorting, metabolic assays, mass cytometry, DNA/RNA sequencing/analysis, and the use of immuno-deficient mouse models.
+The task: Development of monoclonal antibodies to target immune checkpoint proteins in leukemia cells through series of immune cell mediated cytotoxicity assays such as chromium release assay, apoptosis and cell death assays.
+The ultimate goal of this project is to develop therapeutic (chimeric/fully humanized) antibodies to target immune checkpoint proteins that are overexpressed in leukemia cells.
+The postdoctoral fellow will collaborate with related investigators in an interdisciplinary research project that involves basic cell culture, flow cytometry/sorting, immune cell mediated cytotoxicity assays, DNA/RNA isolation/analysis, and the use of immuno-competent/deficient mouse models.
 The postdoctoral fellow will present relevant scientific findings at project meetings, National and international conferences, and via publication in top-tier scientific publications.

-Interested candidates should email their CV to Dr. Batula at: email@example.com with a subject line stating “Postdoctoral position-1 in your laboratory”
+Interested candidates should email their CV to Dr. Batula at: firstname.lastname@example.org with a subject line stating “Postdoctoral position-2 in your laboratory”

 M. D. Anderson Cancer Center is an equal opportunity employer and does not discriminate on basis of race, color, national origin, gender, sexual orientation, age, religion, disability or veteran status except where such distinction is required by law.
 All positions at The University of Texas M. D. Anderson Cancer Center are security sensitive and subject to examination of criminal history record information.
 Smoke-free and drug-free environment.